ARCTraining/SD_tips_tools/book/part2/synchronizing-vsc.md

-# Synchronizing: Visual Studio Code way!
+# Synchronizing: Visual Studio Code way

-In this section we are going to repeat the steps of create and syncronizing local/GitHub repositories, but now we are going to use the Visual Studio Code instead of the terminal.
+In this section we are going to repeat the steps of create and synchronizing local/GitHub repositories, but now we are going to use the Visual Studio Code instead of the terminal.